MyScript/iinkJS/README.md

 7. Open `index.html` in your browser or serve your folder content using any web server.

-You can find this guide and a more complete example on the [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/web/iinkjs/).
+You can find this guide, and a more complete example on the [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/web/iinkjs/).

 ## Documentation